Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/StudentGuide.md

     - Specifically, this command finds directories called `logs` in the `/root/desktop` directory.

 #### find Demonstration Setup

-  - Your manager at ACME Corp has tasked you with finding logs for a certain type of webserver called Apache, for the date of October 13.
+  - Your manager at ACME Corp has tasked you with finding logs for a certain type of webserver called "Apache" for the date of October 13.

   - They told you the directory should be named `apache` and the log files should have the date noted as `1013` in their file names.